surfingoldelephant/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/About/about_Try_Catch_Finally.md

 before the script terminates or before the current block goes out of scope.

 A `finally` block runs even if you use <kbd>CTRL</kbd>+<kbd>C</kbd> to stop the script.
-A `finally` block also runs if an Exit keyword stops the script from within a `catch` block.
+A `finally` block also runs if an `exit` keyword stops the script from within a `catch` block.

 In the following example, the `try` block attempts to download a file to the